-To avoid the use of the Implementation project and the Mock project, uncheck the Resolve Foundation Library in workspace option in Window > Preferences > MicroEJ > Settings
+To avoid the use of an Implementation project, a Mock project or a Front Panel project, uncheck the Resolve Foundation Library in workspace option in Window > Preferences > MicroEJ > Settings .

 Fig. 37: Resolve Foundation Library in workspace

 3.6 SDK Version